 Visit my Academia page for full details of my research.
 You will be able to download some of my work there: most articles beyond a year or so ago, plus the full text of some books.
 Please do support… read more

 I welcome proposals for doctoral research in the broad area of literary linguistics.
 All of my previous research students not only completed their PhDs but also secured significant academic posts very soon after graduating.
 Many of them are now major figures in the field.
 My approach to doctoral supervision is to produce fully-rounded academics who will be regarded as important thinkers in literary linguistics.
-Recent researchers working with me include Chloe Harrison (Coventry University), Wenjuan Yuan (Hunan University), David Peplow (Sheffield Hallam University), Odette Vassallo (University of Malta), Marcello Giovanelli (University of Nottingham), Maha Zaghloul (Helwan University), Ziwei Huang (Northumbria University), Salwa Nugali (King Saud University), and Christiana Gregoriou (Leeds University), among many others.
+Recent researchers working with me include Arwa Hasan (King Saud University), Jess Mason (Sheffield Hallam University), Louise Nuttall (Huddersfield University), Chloe Harrison (Coventry University), Wenjuan Yuan (Hunan University), David Peplow (Sheffield Hallam University), Odette Vassallo (University of Malta), Marcello Giovanelli (Aston University), Maha Zaghloul (Helwan University), Ziwei Huang (Northumbria University), Salwa Nugali (King Saud University), and Christiana Gregoriou (Leeds University), among many others.

-My current doctoral research students are amongst the smartest young scholars in the world: Jessica Mason, Louise Nuttall, Arwa Hasan, Elizabeth Stewart, and Jennifer Sanchez-Davies - we all work together to develop literary linguistics towards its place as the core methodology of literary studies.
+My current doctoral research students are amongst the smartest young scholars in the world: Elizabeth Stewart, Jennifer Sanchez-Davies, Kim-Sue Kreischer, Ben Neurohr, Raiya Harbi, Alice Haines and Helen Cheung - we all work together to develop literary linguistics towards its place as the core methodology of literary studies.